dogyoons/dogyoons.github.io/teaching/sta131a/spring2026/index.md

 ## Tentative Class Schedule

+* Before the course begins, students should complete the ["Homework 0"](homework/STA131A_Homework0_Spring2026.pdf) for self-assessment; this will not be collected or graded, and no solutions will be provided.

 Lecture Day | Topics | Slides | Additional references  | HW | Notes
 --- | --- | --- | --- | --- | --- | ---
 Mon, Mar 30 | Introduction ||||